What Is Current Ratio and Why Does It Matter?

 Is a higher Current Ratio better?

-Based on the previous example, it sounds like that a higher Current Ratio is better, but the correct answer is that it depends on how it's changing month over month.
+Based on the previous example, it sounds like a higher Current Ratio is better, but the correct answer is that it depends on how it changes month over month.
 For example, always having a high Current Ratio can result from a few reasons:

-- Their Accounts Receivables are very high, which may include old open invoices, and Accounts Payable is low, so they are using their cash to pay off expenses but they are not good with collections.
+- Their Accounts Receivables are very high, which may include old open invoices, and Accounts Payable are low, so they are using their cash to pay off expenses, but they are not good with collections.